Best Kitchen Layout Ideas, Including Pros and Cons

 Long kitchen layout solution | Dariusz Jarzabek/Shutterstock

-Depending on how much space you have available, you can easily fit an L-shaped or peninsula kitchen.
-If you have an open-plan layout, you can even complement your corner kitchen with a kitchen island that can also function as a dining area.
+Depending on the amount of space you have available, you can easily fit a L-shaped or peninsula kitchen.
+If you have an open-plan layout, you can complement your corner kitchen with a portable island that also functions as a prep area.

 corner kitchen layout